booptroopeugene/booptroopeugene/posts/hate-crime-defaces-blm-street-mural.md

 It is likely repainting will occur soon.

 Stay tuned.
 Stay safe.
-We love you. *–Ellen for Boop Troop Eugene News Blog.*
+We love you. *–Remy for Boop Troop Eugene News Blog.*

 <!--EndFragment-->